 Different countries regulate SPF differently on labels.
-As I mentioned above, SPF is determined based on using a 2mg per square cm layer of sunscreen and lab tests have shown you may only be getting 40% protection.
-In Australia, however, for a sunscreen to call itself SPF 50 it needs to actually be better than SPF 50.
+As I mentioned above, SPF is determined based on using a 2mg per square cm layer of sunscreen, and lab tests have shown you may only be getting 40% protection.

+- In Australia, however, for a sunscreen to call itself SPF 50, it must be better than SPF 50.
 You may see sunscreens that say SPF 50+.
 In Australia, it needs to actually be about SPF 60 or higher to get the SPF 50+ rating.
-In other words, SPF 50 is what it has to be at the very least.
+In other words, SPF 50 is what it has to be, at the very least.

-How Do They Determine SPF?
+How Do Scientists Determine SPF?

 How Does SPF Relate to Skin Tones

 The relative power of sunscreen is especially relevant to people with certain skin tones.
 SPF is not only relative to the sun’s power during your exposure but also to you personally.
 Consider two people having a day at the beach in mid-July.
 One has very dark skin, and the other is extremely pale.
 If they both put on the same sunscreen, who will burn first?
 It’s going to be the person with the pale skin.

 SPF improves your skin’s ability to withstand the sun, so you need to be aware of what that means personally.
 People with darker naturally have more melanin in their skin.
 Melanin is your body’s natural uv fighting pigment.
 It can absorb UV rays and protect skin just like the compounds in sunscreen do.
 The more of it you have the more naturally protected you are.
 This is why people with darker skin tones are less prone to sunburns because their bodies can naturally defend against the sun more efficiently.